stanley-fork/WFGY/TensionUniverse/BlackHole/Q054_unique_games_conjecture.md

      * Input: textual or structured description of the optimization problem and its parameters.
      * Output: a regime label plus a confidence score used to gate which strategies the model considers.

+These patterns stay at the effective layer.
+They do not assume any particular deep TU encoding of algorithms or proofs.

 ### 7.3 Evaluation harness